ondrejhonus/flask-db-docker/README.md

 # About
-This is a docker container that uses Flask and MongoDB to host a TO-DO list.
+This is a docker container that uses Flask and MongoDB to host a notes web app.

 # Installation
 ```
 # Clone the gitub repo
 git clone https://github.com/ondrejhonus/flask-db-docker.git

-# Go into the
+# Go into the directory
 cd flask-db-docker

 # Create a virtual enviroment